MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 You can enable Azure Benefits on Azure Stack HCI using Windows Admin Center, PowerShell, Azure CLI, or Azure portal.
 The following sections describe each option.

 > [!NOTE]
-> To successfully enable Azure Benefits on Gen1 VMs, the VM must first be powered off to allow for the NIC to be added.
+> To successfully enable Azure Benefits on Generation 1 VMs, the VM must first be powered off to allow for the NIC to be added.

 ## Manage Azure Benefits